 - 13.1 Coach certifications - a) Recreational coaches must hold the following certification: - 1.
-For U7, coaches must hold a Respect in Sport certification and an Instructors Program level. - For U9, coaches must hold a Respect in Sport certification, Instructors Program level together with either the Hybrid Coach certification or a Coach Stream level. - 3.
+For U7, coaches must hold a Respect in Sport certification and Coach 1 certificate. - 2.
+For U9, coaches must hold a Respect in Sport certification and Coach 1 certificate. - 3.
 All coaches from U11 to U20 divisions must hold a Respect in Sport certification and a minimum of Coach 2. - b) Competitive coaches must hold a Respect in Sport certification, a Developmental 1 (Intermediate) level and must meet any and all requirements of BC Hockey.
 Competitive head coaches in the U15 and U18 divisions must complete a checking skills clinic. - c) Each coach is required to register and pay for each individual clinic required.
 The Association will reimburse these fees upon official notification from BC Hockey that the coach successfully completed the required post task workbook and BC Hockey has listed the coach as trained or certified in HCR (depending on the coach level).

-Coach 2 workbook must be reviewed and the verification form must be signed by the KPMHA Head Coach/Competitive Director and emailed into BC Hockey before March 1st.
+Coach 2 work book must be reviewed and the verification form must be signed by the KPMHA Head Coach/Competitive Coordinator and emailed into BC Hockey before March 1st.